Friday, May 28, 2010

 Discuss: Who beside slaves have superstitions?
 What are some superstitions> you, your family, or your friends hold?
 Where do they come from?

-The Adventures of Huckleberry Finn to find the superstitions of the slave Jim.
+Read sections of Mark Twain's The Adventures of Huckleberry Finn to find the superstitions of the slave Jim.
 Discuss why slaves are superstitious.
 Why would slaves attribute their deaths to trickery?
 (English)

 Frederick makes the point that although he is still a slave "in form," he is no long a slave "in fact" (p.
 83).
 Discuss how this is possible.